course-details-portlet

 Skills

-• read and understand how an HTML document is built up, and do simple editing of the code
+• can read and understand how a HTML document is structured, and make simple editing of the code

 General competence

-• work independently with tasks in archives and records management functions in public and private organizations
+• can work independently with professional tasks within archiving and record management in both public and private business

-• explain how to establish and implement projects
+• can explain how to establish and implement projects

 Learning methods and activities